 WXSIMATE is a very handy and time saving tool for collecting internet data as well as home weather station data, for easy import into WXSIM.
 It can now be scheduled to run automatically, to collect data for WXSIM even while you're asleep, and can also now gather local station data over the internet.
 A brand new feature is the ability to import data from Ambient's Virtual Weather Station, as well as from Davis WeatherLink, Brian Hamilton's Weather Display, and SandaySoft's Cumulus.
 Starting with Version 4.0, WXSIMATE allows import of ozone data from KNMI/ESA (www.temis.nl/).

-In the past, WXSIMATE could be considered an optional companion program to WXSIM.
+Many years ago, WXSIMATE could be considered an optional companion program to WXSIM.
 However, while it is still technically a separate program, it has become almost essential to WXSIM as it is most commonly used.
-For this reason, it is now packaged and sold with WXSIM.
+For this reason, it is included with WXSIM as standard.

 To see what's new in WXSIM, see New Features and Revision History.
 Also see News Briefs and the WXSIMATE section of this page.
 For a review of (an older version of) WXSIM, or if you wish to order there by credit card, take a look at Tim Vasquez's Weather Graphics page.
 I now accept orders through PayPal (including a credit card option), in addition to checks or money orders.

-To download Version 12.10.2 of WXSIM, for any Windows versions from the last decade, at least, either click here or go to the Downloads section of this page.
+To download WXSIM 2017, for any Windows versions from the last decade, at least, either click here or go to the Downloads section of this page.
 This shareware program is exactly the same software as you have when registered (no time limits, and nothing disabled), but certain files must be customized with climatological and geographical data for your site to get full functionality.
 This customization (which takes me anywhere from 2 to 5 hours to complete) is a service that I perform upon receipt of your order, and I then forward the modified files to you.
-Note to current users: As always, you can easily upgrade from this site.
-After the $49 upgrade to 10.x or 11.x, upgrades of the main programs are free, and probably will be for years, though non-essential related or ancillary products may be developed from time-to-time (such as the new AutoLearn-WX tool).
+Upgrades of the main programs are free, and probably will be for the foreseeable future, though non-essential related or ancillary products may be developed from time-to-time (such as the new AutoLearn-WX tool).
 If you decide you want a new customization job, contact me at email@example.com about reduced rates for re-customization.